sveltejs/kit/documentation/faq/65-read-package-json.md

 ---
-question: How do I include details from `package.json` in my application?
+title: How do I include details from `package.json` in my application?
 ---

 You cannot directly require JSON files, since SvelteKit expects [`svelte.config.js`](/docs#configuration) to be an ES module.
 If you'd like to include your application's version number or other information from `package.json` in your application, you can load JSON like so: